-The SENCO, alongside the Haedteacher/ Head of Academy will ensure that the stipulations of the Equality Act 2010 are adhered to in relation to reasonable adjustments, non discrimination and the Public Sector Equality Duty.
+The SENCO, Head of Academy will ensure that the stipulations of the Equality Act 2010 are adhered to in relation to reasonable adjustments, non-discrimination and the Public Sector Equality Duty.

 The school will adhere to its Special Educational Needs and Disabilities (SEND) Policy at all times.